 - A history of substance or alcohol abuse within the last 5 years can make you ineligible to participate.

-- Volunteers who don’t have health insurance can still qualify to participate for one of our insomnia clinical trials.
+- Volunteers who don’t have health insurance can still qualify to participate for our insomnia clinical trial.

 - Applicants must be willing to comply with study-related procedures and clinic visits during a study